stm32-rs/stm32-rs/README.md

 possible chip yet!
 While they're all generated from ST-provided SVD files, we can't make any guarantee of correctness.
 Please report any bugs you find!**

+You can see current coverage status for each chip [here](https://stm32.agg.io/rs).
+That page also allows you to drill down into each field on each register on each peripheral.

 ## Prerequirement
 Make sure that you use latest rustfmt.
 First remove installed rustfmt by `cargo uninstall rustfmt`